 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Society of Actuaries, headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-This lack of data suggests that the Society of Actuaries may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information.
-As a professional association, the Society of Actuaries operates within an industry increasingly focused on sustainability and climate action.
-However, without specific emissions data or reduction initiatives, it is challenging to assess their environmental impact or commitments in this area.
+This lack of data suggests that the Society of Actuaries may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information at this time.
+As a result, there are no significant achievements or targets to highlight regarding their climate initiatives.